-Video information is encoded to transport it over the internet and to deliver it to various kinds of video players.
+Video information is encoded in order to transport it over the Internet and to deliver it to various kinds of video players.
 Along the way, it is often compressed to make the file size smaller and more transportable.
-The more compressed the video is, the less quality is retained, and the more degraded the image usually becomes.
+The more compressed the video is, the less quality is retained and the more degraded the image usually becomes.
 Compression is always a compromise between quality and file size.
 Video compression is also often known as video encoding.
 More here on Wikipedia.

-A standard, such as the MPEG standards set by the Motion Picture Experts Group, are a set of A standard, such as the MPEG standards set by the Motion Picture Experts Group, is a set of rules that video codecs and formats are designed to adhere to.
+A standard, such as the MPEG standards set by the Motion Picture Experts Group, is a set of rules that video codecs and formats are designed to adhere to.
 This standardisation allows manufacturers and software designers to anticipate the kind of video, audio, and other information that their software or microchips will have to deal with.
-For example, MPG1 is used in VCDs, while MPEG2 is used in DVDs.
-A new, more advanced part of the MPEG4 codec, known as H.264, is set to become the standard that is used by the next generation of HD-DVD and other video formats and codecs.
+For example, MPEG-1 is used in VCDs, while MPEG-2 is used in DVDs.
+The MPEG-4 codec, known as H.264, is the current standard used by most online video platforms.
 More here on Wikipedia.

 The bitrate is the amount of data a file uses per second to store the audio and picture information.
 Video bitrates are much higher, as they must describe the highly complex visual information in each frame, whereas audio bitrates are much smaller.
 Bitrates are usually measured in kilobits per second, also known as kbit/s or kbps.
 Bitrates can be constant or variable, where the codec adjusts the amount of data based on how complex the video and audio is at the time.
 We choose to use a constant bitrate setting in the recommended settings listed here, as many systems react better to a constant bitrate rather than spikes in the data throughout the file.
 It is also easier to predict the resulting file size.
 More here on Wikipedia.